evidence-dev/evidence/sites/docs/pages/components/data-table.md

 	<Column id=value_usd />
 </DataTable>

-#### Link to Pages in Your Project
+#### Link to Pages in Your App

-In this example, the SQL query contains a column with links to parameterized pages in the project.
+In this example, the SQL query contains a column with links to parameterized pages in the app.
 Below is an example of the SQL that could be used to generate such links:

 ```sql
 select